Payments - Paddle setup

 Step 4 - Create a webhook notification

-Paddle sends events to web2app when a payment completes, a subscription renews, or a subscription is cancelled.
+Paddle sends events to web2app when a payment completes, a subscription renews, a subscription is cancelled, or an adjustment/refund is created.

-- Open the notification you just created and copy the Secret key (it starts with
+6. Open the notification you just created and copy the Secret key (it starts with pdl_ntfset_ or similar).

-pdl_ntfset_or similar). - Back in Settings, paste it into Webhook Secret Key → Save again.
+7. Back in Settings, paste it into Webhook Secret Key -> Save again.

 One webhook URL per workspace